Derry Girls season 3: Release date, cast, plot and latest news for Channel 4 comedy

 "I want it to happen so badly!" revealed Nicola Coughlan, who plays Clare in the series.

-Speaking to RadioTimes.com at the South Bank Show Awards in July, she added: “Yeah I really want it to happen, although it’s so funny because we’re like siblings now, so the thought of Saoirse and Dylan now having to kiss I find hilarious.
-But for the characters, yeah, I really want it to happen.”
+Speaking to RadioTimes.com at the South Bank Show Awards previously, she added: "Yeah I really want it to happen, although it’s so funny because we’re like siblings now, so the thought of Saoirse and Dylan now having to kiss I find hilarious.
+But for the characters, yeah, I really want it to happen."

 Derry Girls is available to stream on Netflix (season 1) and All4 (season 1 and 2).
 Looking for something else to watch?
 Check out our guide to the best series on Netflix and best movies on Netflix, or visit our TV Guide.